bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

 One of the other things I don’t like about many existing tools is that they’re all about history.
 There are still beautiful maps being made today, and I think it would be great to show people other modern maps besides Google Maps – it doesn’t need to be Google or historical maps, there are others and I’d love to increase access to them.
 Allmaps is primarily about the metadata and about open data, so that developers can build on top of it without only having access to the imagery.

-**IS:** I know that the International Image Interoperability Framework (IIIF) plays a major role in Allmaps' technical stack---could you talk about what it means and why it's important to use IIIF and some of the other components that comprise Allmaps?
+**IS:** I know that the [International Image Interoperability Framework (IIIF)](https://iiif.io) plays a major role in Allmaps' technical stack---could you talk about what it means and why it's important to use IIIF and some of the other components that comprise Allmaps?

 **BS:** Before IIIF, every institution used a different technology to access their digitized collections (if it was possible at all).
-Creating cross-institutional tools that worked with digitized images was very difficult - a lot of the work had to be put into first accessing the images.
-IIIF makes this part of Allmaps very easy by standardizing how to access images and also standardizing the accessing metadata and creating collections of images.
+Creating cross-institutional tools that worked with digitized images was very difficult---a lot of the work had to be put into first accessing the images.
+IIIF makes this part of Allmaps very easy by standardizing how to access images and also standardizing accessing the metadata and creating collections of images.

 What I hope is that projects like Allmaps can be a reason for institutions to start a IIIF server.
 There’s lots of other great examples of [tools being built with IIIF](https://github.com/IIIF/awesome-iiif), so maybe this project can help inspire increased use of IIIF.